What is EVOO & How Does It Compare To Other Olive Oil Grades

 Now that you understand a little more about EVOO and its grade on the olive oil scale, you may wonder, how is this exemplary olive oil product made?
 That’s a great question and one we want to talk about more now.

 When producing EVOO, a team of professionals will choose ripe olives from a tree.
 These olives get grounded down, sometimes through a slurry with millstones.
 By moving the slurry so it’s at 80 degrees Fahrenheit or slightly under, less friction occurs as the olives get mashed down.
-Sometimes you’ll see this olive oil labeled as cold press because of the temperature.
+Sometimes, this olive oil is labeled as cold press because of the temperature.

-The olives at this point are mashed into a paste-like state.
-The paste then gets passed through hemp mats, often many of these attached together.
+The olives, at this point, are mashed into a paste-like state.
+The paste then gets passed through hemp mats, often many of these attached.
 These mats allow all the olive parts to move to a hydraulic press.
 The press will push down on the mats.
 In doing so, the oil is extracted from the olive’s pulp and then transported to a container.

 The quality of the oil derived from this extraction process will determine what the olive oil is labeled as.
 To classify as EVOO, the oil should be unfiltered and as pure as possible.
 It’s then bottled in a translucent green container that will prevent UV rays from affecting the quality or flavor.

 The best EVOO will have a pungent taste that’s almost peppery.
-You should feel this in your throat and mouth especially when you consume the olive oil.
-Besides its pungency, a bitterness is to be expected as well.
-This is almost acrid but again is a sign of high-quality olive oil.
-The acridity should feel nice, especially when it’s on your tongue.
+You should feel this in your throat and mouth, especially when you consume olive oil.
+Besides its pungency, bitterness is to be expected as well.
+This is almost acrid but, again, is a sign of high-quality olive oil.
+The acidity should feel nice, especially when it’s on your tongue.

-Remember how we mentioned in the last section that olive oil must undergo rigorous testing to be classified and sold as EVOO?
+Remember how it was mentioned that olive oil must undergo rigorous testing to be classified and sold as EVOO?
 Here are some of the stiff requirements.
 If the olive oil doesn’t meet all these qualifications, then it isn’t EVOO:

 • The olives used for EVOO can only undergo filtration, centrifugation, decantation, and washing, no other processes.